Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Main results

-\begin{theorem}[Connected case] Suppose that $G$ is connected and \eqref{eq:L_sigma} holds.
-Then $\underline{\mathfrak{e}}(t)\ge 4$ for all $t>0$, provided that in addition either $G$ is non compact or $G$ is compact, metrizable, and has more than one element. \end{theorem}
+\begin{theorem}[(Connected case)] Suppose that $G$ is connected and (\ref{eqLsigma}) holds.
+Then $\underline{\mathfrak{e}}(t)\ge4$ for all $t>0$, provided that in addition either $G$ is noncompact or $G$ is compact, metrizable and has more than one element. \end{theorem}

+\begin{remark} The proofs will show a slightly more general statement, thanks to projection.
+Namely (see Proposition~\ref{prproj1}) that if $G$ contains a noncompact connected LCA subgroup, or if $G$ contains a compact metrizable connected LCA subgroup of more than one element, then $\underline{\mathfrak{e}}(t)\ge4$ as long as (\ref{eqLsigma}) holds. \end{remark}

-\begin{theorem}[Connected case] For every $\theta\ge 4$ there are models of the triple $(G\,,\mathscr{L},u_0)$ for which $\mathfrak{e}=\theta$. \end{theorem}
+\begin{theorem}[(Connected case)] For every $\theta\ge4$, there are models of the triple $(G,\mathscr{L},u_0)$ for which $\mathfrak{e}=\theta$. \end{theorem}

+The proofs of the above theorems are presented in Section~\ref{secproofs} below, and use the results in Sections~\ref{secprojections} and~\ref{seclowerbound}.
+In particular, Section~\ref{secprojections} enables us to obtain the lower bound of the lower excitation index in Theorem~\ref {thconnected1} ``by projection.''

-Thus, when \eqref{eq:L_sigma} holds in addition to the preceding conditions, then we can summarize Theorems \ref{th:discrete}, \ref{th:connected1}, and \ref{th:connected2} as follows: Either the energy of the solution behaves as $\exp(\textnormal{const}\cdot\lambda^2)$ or it is greater than $\exp(\textnormal{const}\cdot\lambda^4)$ for large noise levels, and this lower bound cannot be improved upon in general.
+We now see that if (\ref{eqLsigma}) holds, in addition to the preceding conditions, then Theorems~\ref{thdiscrete},~\ref{thconnected1} and~\ref{thconnected2} together imply the following: either the energy of the solution behaves as $\exp(\operatorname{const}\cdot\,\lambda^2)$ or it is greater than $\exp(\operatorname{const}\cdot\,\lambda^4)$ for large noise levels, and this lower bound cannot be improved upon in general.
 Moreover, the connectivity properties of $G$---and not the operator $\mathscr{L}$---alone determine the first-order strength of the growth of the energy, viewed as a function of the noise level $\lambda$.

-Finally, we will soon see that when the energy behaves as $\exp(\textnormal{const}\cdot\lambda^2)$, this means that (SHE) is only as noise excitable as a classical It\^o stochastic differential equation.
-Martin Hairer has asked [private communication] whether intermittency properties of (SHE) are always related to those of the McKean exponential martingale [for Brownian motion].
-A glance at Example \ref{ex:1} below shows in essence that, as far as nonlinear noise excitation is concerned, intermittent examples of (SHE) behave as the exponential martingale if and only if $G$ is discrete.
+Finally, we will soon see that when the energy behaves as $\exp(\operatorname{const}\cdot\,\lambda^2)$, this means that (\ref{SHE}) is only as noise excitable as a classical It\^o stochastic differential equation.
+Martin Hairer has asked (private communication) whether intermittency properties of (\ref{SHE}) are always related to those of the McKean exponential martingale for Brownian motion.
+A glance at Example \ref{ex1} below shows in some sense that, as far as nonlinear noise excitation is concerned, \textit{intermittent examples of}~(\ref{SHE}) \textit{behave as the exponential martingale if and only if $G$ is essentially discrete}.

-Throughout, $\lip$ designates the optimal Lipschitz constant of the function $\sigma$; that is,
+Throughout, $\lip$ designates the optimal Lipschitz constant of the function $\sigma$.
+In more succinct terms, we have